W. Stanley Moss: Abduction of General Kreipe, Crete

 Moss and Leigh Fermor, disguised as German soldiers, stopped the General's car.
 With the help of their team, the driver was knocked out by Moss with his cosh and the General and car seized.
 With Leigh Fermor impersonating the General, and Moss his driver, and with the General bundled in the back, secured by their Cretan team, Moss drove the General's car for an hour and a half through 22 controlled road blocks in Heraklion.
 Leigh Fermor took the car on, as Moss walked with the general south into the mountains to Anogeia and up towards Psiloritis.
 Reunited, the entire abduction team took the general on over the summit of Psiloritis before descending, aiming for the coast.
 Driven west by German forces cutting off escape to the south, they travelled to Gerakari and on to Patsos.
-From here, they walked on through Fotinos and Vilandredo before striking south, finally to escape by ship on 13 May 1944.
+From here, they walked on through Fotinos and Vilandredo before striking south, finally to escape by HMS Motor Launch ML 842 (commanded by Brian Coleman) on 14 May 1944 from Peristeres Beach, west of Rodakino.

 After the war, a member of Kreipe's staff reported that, on hearing the news of the kidnapping, an uneasy silence in the officers' mess in Heraklion was followed by someone saying, "Well gentlemen, I think this calls for champagne all round."

 Post-war correspondence explains that Kreipe was disliked by his soldiers because, amongst other things, he objected to the stopping of his own vehicle for checking in compliance with his commands concerning troops' reviewing approved travel orders.
 This tension between the General and his troops, in part, explains the reluctance of sentries to stop the General's car as Moss drove it through Heraklion.